International: What are UNT's English language requirements?

 How to demonstrate proof of English language proficiency (ELP)

-All applicants to UNT must show proof of English language proficiency.
+All international applicants to UNT must show proof of English language proficiency.

 UNT accepts any 1 of the following 4 measures as proof of English language proficiency: